 You need to get several key elements right to make your site easy to use:

-Lots of research has been done into what affects website usability, and it can help to read up on the subject on sites like Useit.com.
 Usability testing can help further by showing how people actually use your website in real-life situations.
 The design of key elements like order forms can have a huge affect on enquiries or sales.

-With mobile internet use on the rise, it's becoming more important to make sure your website displays well on mobile phones too.
+With mobile internet use on the rise, it's becoming important to make sure your website displays well on mobile phones too.

 There are three main ways to build a website: